Seleziona una pagina

 Everything is encrypted.

-Our Cloud is stored inside a Server that uses server-side encryption to protect inactive data.
+Our cloud is stored inside a server with server-side encryption to protect inactive data.
 Server-side encryption is applied only to object data, not object metadata.
-Using server-side encryption with customer-supplied encryption keys (SSE-C) allows the definition of your own encryption keys.
-With the encryption key provided as part of the request, Server handles encryption, writing to disks, and decryption when objects are accessed.
-Therefore, you need not keep any code to encrypt and decrypt the data.
+Using server-side encryption with customer-supplied encryption keys (SSE-C) allows the definition of a user’s own encryption keys.
+With the encryption key provided as part of the request, the server handles encryption, writing to disks, and decryption when objects are accessed.
+Therefore, a user doesn’t need to keep any code to encrypt and decrypt the data.
 The only thing to do is to manage the encryption keys provided.

-Our Server does not store the provided encryption keys.
+Our server does not store the provided encryption keys.
 Instead, it stores an HMAC value of the encryption key with the introduction of a random salt to validate future requests.
 The HMAC value with the introduction of a salt cannot be used to derive the encryption key value or to decrypt the contents of the encrypted object.
-This means that if you lose the encryption key, you lose the object.
+This means that if a user loses the encryption key, they lose the object.

 • The ETag in the response is not the MD5 of the object data.

-• Manage the mapping yourself to keep track of the encryption key that was used to encrypt a particular object.
+• A user can manage the mapping themselves to keep track of the encryption key that was used to encrypt a particular object.
 Amazon S3 does not keep encryption keys.
-You are responsible for tracking each encryption key provided for each particular object.
+A user is responsible for tracking each encryption key provided for each particular object.

-• If your bucket supports the Multiple Versions feature, each object version uploaded using this feature can have its own encryption key.
+• If a user’s bucket supports the Multiple Versions feature, each object version uploaded using this feature can have its own encryption key.
 The user is responsible for tracking each encryption key used for each particular object.

-• Since the user manages the encryption keys on the customer side, he also manages any additional safeguards, such as key rotation, on the customer side.
+• Since the user manages the encryption keys on the customer side, they also manage any additional safeguards, such as key rotation, on the customer side.

 If the encryption key is lost, any GET request for a given object without the respective encryption key fails and the object is lost.